Co-Curricular Enrichment Program

 FAQ on our Co-Curricular Enrichment Program

-Early care supervision takes place before lessons begin, from 6 to 8am, for all children in grades 1 to 6 whose parents already have to go to work.
+Early care supervision takes place before lessons begin, from 6 to 8am, for all children in Years 1 to 6 whose parents already have to go to work.
 The children rest or play together and start the new day in a slow and relaxed manner.

-For all primary school students in grades 1 to 6, afternoon supervision is provided until either 4 pm or 6 pm, according to the individual supervision vouchers.
+For all primary school students in Years 1 to 6, afternoon supervision is provided until either 4 pm or 6 pm, according to the individual supervision vouchers.
 This consists of free play time in the schoolyard or in our spacious early/late care room on the ground floor.

 Lesson units or immersion activities can last for either 40 or 120 minutes.
 During this time, depending on age, development and the students‘ daily mood, one or more short breaks are taken, in which concentration is maintained by means of short movements or relaxation exercises.